chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### Definition

--  A class created with class inheritance inherits <u>all the methods and properties</u> from the parent class.
+-  A class created with class inheritance inherits <u>all the methods and properties</u> from the parent class/ superclass.
    - Can access parent class properties (or methods) using `super` inside its constructor.
    - Unlike constructor and prototype pattern, where sub-type usually only inherits from the super-type's `.prototype` object.

 Reducing Complexity

-- Classes reduce complexity by having classes with similar behaviors inherit from a super class.
-This is because in OOP, it's common to have multiple classes that perform similar actions.
+-  To reduce complexity, classes with similar behaviors can inherit from a superclass.
 The superclass implements the common behaviors while the inheriting classes invoke them.
 - The `extends` keyword is used to denote inheritance between classes.

 ##### `Super`